Watercraft are welcome at Steamboat Park Campground

 You are welcome to bring your watercraft with you when you camp.
 However, you must park your trailer in the overflow parking lot by the campground office at the park entrance.

-We are opening our boat ramp at the campground in Spring of 2018.
-There is also a Ottawa County Parks boat ramp at Grand River Park which is about 2 1/2 miles downstream.
+We have a brand new boat ramp, which launches into deep water.
+There is also an Ottawa County Parks boat ramp at Grand River Park which is about 2 1/2 miles downstream.
+Our new ramp:

 You may moor your watercraft to trees at the campground or beach them.
 The river bottom is sand for most of the shoreline, which makes it safe for watercraft to tie up to shore.